elasticio/postgresql-component/README.md

   }
 ]
 ```
-If something wrong with data, all changes will rollback.
+All changes will rollback, if something wrong with data.

 ## General Sql Query Action